 It was my mom who took the lead because she saw me struggling and for her, it was important to educate herself on sickle cell disease so she can take care of it in a healthy way.
 After a couple of months, my mom started to send me some videos to show me that it is not scary and it doesn’t mean that I will lose my child when she is 4 or 5!
 I couldn’t watch the videos, I just didn’t want to hear anything about it.

-That one day my mom told me “Andressa you need to educate yourself on sickle cell disease, so you can take care of Miracle and give her the best life because she deserves it”.
+That one day my mom told me “Andressa, you need to educate yourself on sickle cell disease, so you can take care of Miracle and give her the best life because she deserves it.”
 Slowly but surely I started to read about it, watching videos, and I started to talk to others with sickle cell disease.

 It was not easy, but the most beautiful moment was that day when I took my little princess and watched a movie with her to explain what sickle cell disease is all about.
 After I educated myself on sickle cell disease, I started to educate her as well.
 Because I believed that it is important to learn about your condition at a very young age.

-I purchased a lot of books, assets and made sure that we had everything needed.
+I purchased a lot of books, and assets and made sure that we had everything needed.
 The moment I accepted it, was the moment I started to be the best mom for her.
-I was able to have normal healthy conversations about sickle cell disease, shared all the tools with the schools and family members.
+I was able to have normal healthy conversations about sickle cell disease, and shared all the tools with the schools and family members.

 Educating those around me